-If you have a female, you have a choice – you can let it go, or you can keep it for another day and watch for a male to come to mate.
+If you have a female, you have a choice – you can let it go to live its life in the wild, or you can keep it for another day and watch for a male to come to mate.

 The job of the adult moths is to mate and lay eggs.
 They don’t eat at all, so they have to get everything done in a few days.

 The female moths don’t fly very far – they sit in one place and send out pheromones into the air to attract males.
 The males scent these pheromones and fly to the females.
-The males usually arrive very early in the morning just before it gets light.
-The males fly around, getting closer and closer to the female, until one flies in close and begins to mate.
+Cecropias, Polyphemus and Lunas all mate at night.
+Prometheas mate in the late afternoon.

-The mating pair will stay coupled until the next evening.
-Just before dark they’ll separate and the female will fly off to lay her eggs, and the male will fly away to try to find another female.
+The mating pair will stay coupled for hours – often overnight.
+At some point they’ll separate and the female will fly off to lay her eggs, and the male will fly away to try to find another female.

-If you don’t want to stay up all night, you can put the female in a cage with large enough holes to allow her to mate through the cage.
+If you want to mate a female, you can put her in a cage with large enough holes to allow her to mate through the cage.
 Here’s one of the mating cages I use.
 It’s made with 1/2 inch plastic coated hardware cloth, bent into a cylinder, with plastic plant saucers for the top and bottom.
-You can put a female in one of these cages, put it outside, and in the morning, you’ll usually have a male clinging to the outside, and mating with the female.
+You can put a female in one of these cages, put it outside, and in the morning – or afternoon if it’s a Promethea – you’ll usually have a male clinging to the outside, and mating with the female.

 Release the male as soon as it gets dark.
 You can either release the female then, or keep her for a while, until she lays some eggs in the cage, and then release her to lay the rest in the wild.